bekircan4721/Bekircan_arac-/README.md

 - Shark attack dataset(1): https://www.kaggle.com/datasets/felipeesc/shark-attack-dataset/data
 - Land and Ocean datasets(2): https://www.ncei.noaa.gov/data/oceans/woa/DATA_ANALYSIS/3M_HEAT_CONTENT/DATA/basin/pentad/pent_h22-w0-2000m.dat
 -  https://data.giss.nasa.gov/gistemp/graphs/graph_data/Global_Mean_Estimates_based_on_Land_and_Ocean_Data/graph.txt
-# Data Analysis
+## Data Analysis

-- Firstly, I will clean the datasets if needed.
+# - Data Cleaning: I will clean the datasets if needed.
 For example if there are columns like null valued, I will determine whether fill those rows, or drop these rows.
 - Shark attack dataset will be analyzed by categories such as country, year,Fatality,Location and attack details, and in the Temperature datasets I will focus on categories like Year, Wo(World Ocean),NH(Northern Hemisphere),SH(Southern Hemisphere).
 - Shark attack dataset will be enriched with temperature datasets.
 As a result, we can observe how sharks react to temperature change.
 - Exploring potential correlations between rising ocean temperatures and shark attacks.